pbakondy/mcc-mnc-list/README.md

 // get all the Operational mobile networks from Hungary let filters = { statusCode: 'Operational', mcc: '216' }

+// get all the Operational mobile networks from US countryCode let filters = { statusCode: 'Operational', countryCode: 'US' }

 // get all the records
 let filters = {}
 ```